grihabor/biopython/doc/Tutorial/chapter_seqio.rst

     ['gi|2765596|emb|Z78471.1|PDZ78471', 'gi|2765646|emb|Z78521.1|CCZ78521', ...
      ..., 'gi|2765613|emb|Z78488.1|PTZ78488', 'gi|2765583|emb|Z78458.1|PHZ78458']

-.. seq:seqio-index-functionkey:

 Specifying the dictionary keys
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Suppose you want to use the same keys as before?
 Much like with the ``Bio.SeqIO.to_dict()`` example in
-Section \ `4.1.1 <#seq:seqio-todict-functionkey>`__, you’ll need to
-write a tiny function to map from the FASTA identifier (as a string) to the key you want:
+Section [seq:seqio-todict-functionkey], you’ll need to write a tiny function to map from the FASTA identifier (as a string) to the key you
+want:

 ::